lorenzogallo02/MAGABot2/README.md

 CODE : arduino_autonomous.ino, esp32_bridge.ino

 ### LIDAR Integration
-- In the last week, I implemented a **LIDAR data reader**, designed to:
+- In the last week, I implemented a **LIDAR data viewer**, designed to:
   - Stream scan data from the LiDAR sensor
   - Prepare the platform for future mapping and SLAM-based navigation

-CODE : lidar_reader.py
+CODE : lidar_viewer.py

 ## Next steps
 - Integrate the autonomous behaviour in the Raspberry and control panel